Chart Color Schemes

 An assessment of population growth drivers in Murdoch reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Murdoch's population is estimated at around 3511 as of November 2025.
-This reflects an increase of 159 people (4.7%) since the 2021 Census, which reported a population of 3352 people.
-The change is inferred from the resident population of 3463 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 35 validated new addresses since the Census date.
-This level of population equates to a density ratio of 824 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Over the past decade, Murdoch has demonstrated resilient growth patterns with a compound annual growth rate of 1%.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 95% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Murdoch is around 3,511, reflecting an increase of 159 people since the 2021 Census.
+The resident population was estimated at 3,463 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, with an additional 34 validated new addresses since the Census date contributing to this increase.
+This results in a density ratio of 824 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Over the past decade, Murdoch has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 95.0% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Looking at population projections moving forward, an above median population growth of statistical areas across the nation is projected, with the area expected to grow by 877 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 34.4% over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
+Looking at population projections moving forward, a significant increase is forecast for Murdoch, with an expected growth of 897 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 35.1% over the 17 years.

 Frequently Asked Questions - Population